po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/12-Stu_RESTful-Routes/README.md

 1. Run `npm start` in your command line to start the server.

-2. Open Insomnia Core and make a GET request to `/:id` using an invalid user's id.
+2. Open Insomnia Core and make a GET request to `api/users/10`.

 3. Notice the 200 status code returned.

-@TODO Will include a screenshot of Insomnia Core returning a 404 status code
+@TODO Will include a code block returning the correct 404 status code
 ## Assets

-The following image demonstrates the route returning the proper response:
+The following code block demonstrates the expected JSON response:

 ![]()